Edric-Matwiejew/more_with_bash/README.md

 ### A (selective) summary of regular expression syntax:

-* '.', 	matches any single character.
+* '.', 	matches any single character zero or one times.
-* '?', 	the preceding item is matched at most once.
+* '?', 	match to a single preceeding character.
 * '*',	 the preceding item is matched zero or more times.
 * '+',	 the preceding item is matched once or twice.
 * '{n}'	 the preceding item is matched exactly n times.